orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 * No limit on max size (depends on expiration window).
 * Transactions must be stored in the pool until they are expired.
   * A transaction is considered expired if its timestamp is before the `last_committed_block` timestamp minus `config.TRANSACTION_EXPIRATION_WINDOW`.
-    * For simplicity, note that for a committed transaction, the timestamp of the block the it was included in plus `config.TRANSACTION_POOL_FUTURE_TIMESTAMP_GRACE_TIMEOUT` may be used as an upper bound for the its timestamp.
+    * For simplicity, note that for a committed transaction, the timestamp of the block it was included in, plus `config.TRANSACTION_POOL_FUTURE_TIMESTAMP_GRACE_TIMEOUT` may be used as an upper bound for its timestamp.
 Meaning, in the above calculation, replace the transaction timestamp with this sum.

 #### Synchronization state
 * `last_committed_block` - The last valid committed block that the transaction pool is synchronized to (persistent if the pools are).